-We have a Hero beating the hell out of more than 10 to 15 goons and if his action sequences are not enough to impress, then he is also an excellent dancer, singer, charmer and what not!
-The actress or the Heroine, on the other hand, is most often glamorous, beautiful young girl who can sing, dance, and sometimes is the damsel in distress waiting to be rescued.
+We have a Hero beating the hell out of more than 10 to 15 goons and if his action sequences are not enough to impress, then he is also an excellent dancer, singer, charmer, and whatnot!
+The actress or the Heroine, on the other hand, is most often a glamorous, beautiful young girl who can sing, dance, and sometimes is the damsel in distress waiting to be rescued.

 Well, that’s how a Bollywood film is made.
 There’s hardly anything realistic about most Bollywood films.
 Yet, there are few exceptions where filmmakers try to portray realistic characters focusing on a believable story rather than just an entertainer.
 Such a mindset has also inspired Bollywood filmmakers to try biographical films on popular personalities.

 A biopic is basically a film that features the life story of a real person or a particular incident involving the person.
 In Bollywood, a lot of biopic films have been produced, and most often they have gone unnoticed, thanks to lack of media coverage.
 However, since the new millennia, things have begun to change for Bollywood.
 The industry has begun acknowledging some lives and their achievements as well as take it as their responsibility to tell their life story on the big screen, of course with few exceptions.

 Here is the list of best Bollywood biopic movies of all time:

 Shershah is a biopic film based on the life of PVC Captain Vikram Batra, he lost his life during the Kargil war and was awarded the Param Veer Chakra by the Army.
 Shershah was the code name of Vikram Batra and Sidharth Malhotra lived the role of PVC awardee.
 The film shares the personal life of Vikram Batra, his love interest, family, and his journey towards the bravest soldier of the Army.